 I decided that, at a minimum, flying over Canada that evening was a bad idea.

 I looked at Kristy and shook my head.
-We both wanted to see The Bear, but the simple reality was that our window of opportunity was closing and I lacked resources to make a good plan.
-Because we had no way to get into town from the Three Rivers Airport, we agreed that staying the night in Kalamazoo was the best thing to do.
+We both wanted to see The Bear, but the simple reality was that our window of opportunity was closing.
+We agreed that staying the night in Kalamazoo was the best thing to do.